GoCon/2019-Spring/content/pages/home.md

 * Lunch
 * Live streamings and video recordings

+# Code of Conduct

+We require our attendees and speakers to follow [Go Community Code of Conduct](https://golang.org/conduct).

 # Contact Us

 Feel free contact us via [this form](https://goo.gl/forms/h2KlFhUDoFs6rLnh2).

+If you want response as soon as possible, please contact @tenntenn on Twitter.

 # Disclaimer